-Moist and fluffy Carrot Banana Muffins!
+Moist and Fluffy Carrot Banana Muffins!

 - finely grated carrots - use fresh carrots and grate using the small shred of your box grater.
 This makes it almost invisible, perfect for picky eaters!

-- brown sugar – is naturally moist thus makes a softer crumb.
+- brown sugar - is naturally moist thus making a softer crumb.
 In this recipe, I also added a small amount of white sugar to make the color of the muffin lighter.
 You can, of course, use all brown sugar if preferred.

 - sour cream - gives moisture to the muffin without thinning out the butter.